SOWK 360 Social Welfare History and Policy

-Students acquire a critical understanding of the historic development of social welfare policy within the social work profession.
-They analyze social welfare policy, paying special attention to implications for communities of color and the role of social work professionals.
-Students learn the historic roots of social welfare policy and the social work profession and address the European dominance and the gendered development of the profession.
-They learn two approaches for analyzing social welfare policies and then learn to apply one to an issue that especially concerns communities of color.
-Students also explore a range of approaches to affect policy change, stressing the historic role of women and people of color as change agents.
+Students acquire a critical understanding of the historic development of social welfare policy and its implications for contemporary macro practice within the social work profession.
+Students will analyze, formulate, and evaluate social welfare policy, paying special attention to implications for racial, ethnic, and cultural communities and the role of social work professionals to intentionally influence equitable policy solutions.
+Students also explore structural colonial frameworks of policy development in contrast with current evolving intersecting social work frameworks of the profession.
+Students learn a variety of approaches for analyzing social welfare policies and how to apply them to a topic of interest or relevance that impacts Communities of Color and Indigenous communities.
 Prerequisite: Admission to social work major.

 - Apply a value critical approach to social policy practice that has special importance to communities of color and other at-risk populations.

 - Appropriately apply policy change strategies available to generalist social workers.

 - Assess the centrality of power and empowerment to achieve social and economic justice.

 - Assess the usefulness of different policy change strategies available to generalist social workers.

 - Identify past and current manifestations of the empowerment tradition of social workers as policy practitioners.

 - Identify the key antecedents of social welfare policy and the social work profession.

 - Know a value critical approach to social policy practice.